7 Unusual and Interesting Places to Visit in Pokhara, Nepal

 Sarangkot View Tower

-Once an independent village and as of 2015, one of Pokhara’s wards, Sarangkot is a rural community that perchrs directly above the iconic Phewa Lake.
+Once an independent village and, as of 2015, one of Pokhara’s wards, Sarangkot is a rural community that perches directly above the iconic Phewa Lake.
 The village is traversed by several excruciatingly difficult uphill hiking trails that reward any of its intrepid climbers with unparalleled views.
-Fortunately, you don’t have to examine your physical limits to enjoy Sarangkot’s scenery, as a narrow road provides an access to the village.
+Fortunately, you don’t have to test your physical limits to enjoy Sarangkot’s scenery, as a narrow road provides access to the village.

-One of Sarangkot's balconies that offer a breathtaking panoramic view
+One of Sarangkot's balconies that offers a breathtaking panoramic view

 photography by: Gerd Eichmann/ Wikimedia Commons